whs/libthairs/datrie/README.md

 ## Feature flags

-* cffi: Enable building of C binding.
-Without it the C comparison test will run (default on)
+* cffi: Enable building of C binding (default on)
+* ctest: Enable running C compatibility tests.
+These are the test from original libdatrie copied almost verbatim to ensure that our trie.h is backwards compatible
+* bin: Enable building of trietool utility

 ## On speed